Shatta Wale: Controversies

-In June 2025, Ghana’s Economic and Organised Crime Office (EOCO) seized Shatta Wale’s 2019 Lamborghini Urus during a search at his Trassaco Valley residence.
+In June 2025, Ghana's Economic and Organised Crime Office (EOCO) seized Wale’s 2019 Lamborghini Urus during a search at his Trassaco Valley residence.
 The operation followed a request from the U.S. Federal Bureau of Investigation (FBI) in connection with Nana Kwabena Amuah, a Ghanaian convicted in the United States for money laundering and fraud.

-Shatta Wale voluntarily surrendered the car, but denied links to criminal activity, claiming he bought it for US $150,000 without knowledge of its alleged origins.
-He later accused EOCO’s executive director of intimidation and abuse of power.
+Wale voluntarily surrendered the car, but denied links to criminal activity, claiming he bought it for US $150,000 without knowledge of its alleged origins.
+He later accused EOCO's executive director of intimidation and abuse of power.

-EOCO described the operation as professional and identified Shatta Wale as a person of interest while awaiting a U.S. request to repatriate the vehicle under a mutual legal assistance treaty.
+EOCO described the operation as professional and identified Wale as a person of interest while awaiting a U.S. request to repatriate the vehicle under a mutual legal assistance treaty.

-Detention and release

-On 20 August 2025, Shatta Wale was detained after voluntarily appearing at the Economic and Organised Crime Office (EOCO) for questioning related to the 2019 Lamborghini Urus, which U.S. authorities say may be linked to proceeds from a $4 million fraud case.
-He was held overnight and released the next day—21 August 2025—on bail.
+On 20 August 2025, Wale was detained after voluntarily appearing at the EOCO for questioning related to the Lamborghini, which U.S. authorities said may be linked to proceeds from a $4 million fraud case.
+He was held overnight and released the next day on bail.
 His bail conditions initially required GH₵10 million with two sureties, but these were later revised to GH₵5 million with continued obligations to report regularly to EOCO.
-Shatta Wale's legal team stated they are cooperating with authorities, and he remains a person of interest in the ongoing investigation.
+Wale's legal team stated they were cooperating with authorities, and he remains a person of interest in the ongoing investigation.

 Feuds

-Shatta wale being a controversial artiste in the Ghana music Industry, he has had argument with so many of his fellow artiste like;
+Being a controversial artiste in the Ghana music industry, Wale has had arguments with many of his fellow artistes, such as: